Kidney Stone Doctors

 - Limit salt.
 Salt, which is often found in processed foods, can lead to dehydration, causing your urine to become too concentrated.

 - Avoid certain foods.
 For calcium stones, the most common type of kidney stones, avoid foods with high amount of oxalate including coffee, tea, chocolate, wheat bran, spinach, and strawberries.
+See a full list of low and high oxalate foods.

 Can limiting my intake of foods with calcium help prevent calcium stones?